ESG News Update: October 28, 2020

 ESG Disclosures, Standards, Rankings and Reporting:

-·Fitch Ratings has launched its interactive Environmental, Social and Governance (ESG) dashboard for structured finance and covered bond programmes.
-This dynamic tool shows the distribution of Fitch's ESG Relevance Scores (ESG.RS) for more than 4,800 structured finance transactions and covered bond programmes globally and enables users to customise their search by region, country, sector and sub-sector.
+Fitch Ratings has launched its interactive Environmental, Social and Governance (ESG) dashboard for structured finance and covered bond programs.
+This dynamic tool shows the distribution of Fitch's ESG Relevance Scores (ESG.RS) for more than 4,800 structured finance transactions and covered bond programs globally and enables users to customize their search by region, country, sector and sub-sector.
 The dashboard will be updated every quarter.
-Fitch has also updated its interactive ESG relevance heatmap for 3Q20, with new regional and country selection capabilities.
+Fitch has also updated its interactive ESG relevance heat-map for 3Q20, with new regional and country selection capabilities.

 Investment Executive: Asset managers placing more emphasis on ESG analysis: report

 Across the globe, a higher percentage of asset managers are using “explicit qualitative or quantitative environmental, social and governance (ESG) factor assessments” as part of their investment processes, says Russell Investments’ sixth annual ESG Manager Survey.